A Google Business Profile (previously Google My Business) listing is a FREE local business listing platform by Google.

 Let’s look at how you can enable the ‘messaging feature.’

-Go to the ‘Messaging’ tab in the left side panel.
+Go to the ‘Messaging’ tab.

 Initially, this area isn’t going to be of much use.
 But over time, it’ll allow you to figure out if your local SEO strategy is working.